ForkbombEu/wallet/README.md

     ```bash
     pnpm install
     ```

-3. Create env variables file:
+3. Install the submodules:

     ```bash
+    git submodule update --init
+    ```

+4. Create env variables file:

+    ```bash
     cp .env.example .env
     ```

-4. Build the web assets:
+5. Build the web assets:

     ```bash
     pnpm build
     ```

-5. Sync dependencies with Capacitor:
+6. Sync dependencies with Capacitor:

     ```bash
     pnpm cap sync
     ```

-6. Run the app in the browser (note that it will have some limitations compared to the native app):
+7. Run the app in the browser (note that it will have some limitations compared to the native app):

     ```bash
     pnpm web
     ```

-7. Run the app on Android:
+8. Run the app on Android:

     ```bash
     pnpm android
     ```

-8. Run the app on iOS:
+9. Run the app on iOS:

     ```bash
     pnpm ios